wholmgren/pvlib-python/docs/sphinx/source/package_overview.rst

 There are at least as many opinions about how to model PV systems as there are modelers of PV systems, so pvlib-python provides several modeling paradigms.
+We suggest that you experiment with each paradigm to learn which best suits you and your application.

 Modeling paradigms